 Maybe you just need a mentor or someone to help you see your strengths, find purpose in your life, and develop a focused goal.

 If so, surrounding yourself with positive and supportive people will be crucial for healing any trauma associated with seeking relief, escape, or excitement.
-Some of us will need to work with a specialized somatic therapist or a coach to help us on our journey and hold us accountable during our healing progress.
+Some of us will need to work with a specialized somatic therapist or holistic healing advice to help us on our journey and hold us accountable during our healing progress.

 It is important to develop healthy relationships with others, be it a therapist, a family member, a friend, or a pet.
 You can also try group therapy or find a like-minded community (through your church, hobby, school, etc.) that can provide more stability, structure, and a sense that you are not alone in your journey.